-Large print menus and portable induction loops are available in our restaurants.
+Large print menus and portable induction loops are available in our UK restaurants.
 Our Team Members will also be happy to take guests through the menu options if requested.

 Table service is provided in many of our restaurants.
 Where this is not standard practice we will be happy to provide this on request.

 In restaurants where breakfast is provided by means of a self service buffet, our Team Members will be happy to provide assistance upon request.

 A range of seating options is provided throughout our bars and restaurants, offering a reasonable degree of choice and flexibility.